i Overview of securities law

 - listed derivatives or derivative contracts entered into with eligible swap counterparties to hedge currency or interest risk to meet the total liabilities or maturity mismatch between the covered bonds and cover pool.

 After conducting extensive studies and research to tailor a capital markets instrument in line with Islamic rules (shariah law), the CMB issued the Communiqué on the Principles regarding Lease Certificates and Asset Lease Companies in April 2010.
 The aim of this Communiqué was to fulfil the preferences of investors who have Islamic sensitivities to interest-bearing instruments; sukuk is the Arabic term used for financial certificates structured for their compliance with Islamic rules.
-Following the enactment of the Communiqué on the Principles regarding Lease Certificates and Asset Lease Companies, which focused only on the ijara sukuk structure, the CMB continued its study to diversify Islamic instruments in Turkey and accordingly introduced other types of sukuk with the Communiqué on Lease Certificates No. III-61.1 (the Sukuk Communiqué) in June 2013.
+Following the enactment of the Communiqué on the Principles regarding Lease Certificates and Asset Lease Companies, which focused only on the ijara sukuk structure, the CMB continued its study to diversify Islamic instruments in Turkey and accordingly introduced other types of sukuk with the Communiqué on Lease Certificates No. III-61.1 (Sukuk Communiqué) in June 2013.

 Lease certificates may be issued through an onshore special purpose vehicle, which is known as an asset lease company (ALC).
 An ALC can be incorporated in the form of a joint-stock company only by the entities listed in the Sukuk Communiqué, including Turkish banks and eligible intermediary institutions.
 Assets or rights subject to lease certificates can be movable or immovable property, intangible assets or rights over such assets.
 The ALC's only activity would be issuing lease certificates.
 Under the Sukuk Communiqué, the holders of lease certificates will be entitled to revenues generated by the underlying assets or rights, and the sale proceeds if such assets are sold in accordance with the Sukuk Communiqué, pro rata their share in the total number of certificates.

-The Sukuk Communiqué requires lease certificates to be in electronically registered form whereby the attached interests are recorded with the CRA in Turkey, for both onshore and offshore issuances.
+The Sukuk Communiqué requires lease certificates to be in electronically registered form, whereby the attached interests are recorded with the CRA in Turkey for both onshore and offshore issuances.
 The CMB has discretion to exempt certificates from this requirement if they are to be issued abroad.

 The same can be applied for most securities; lease certificates may be sold through a public offering, or without a public offering as a private placement or sale to qualified investors.
-The main difference between a public offering and a sale without public offering is the obligation to prepare an offering prospectus, which is not applicable to a sale without public offering.
+The main difference between a public offering and a sale without public offering is the obligation to prepare an offering prospectus, which is not applicable to a sale without a public offering.

 After the issuance of legislation on lease certificates, changes were made to Turkey's tax regulations to remove some of the barriers and to stimulate the issuance of lease certificates.
 These changes include exempting asset transfers from notary and land registry charges, prepared documents from stamp duty taxes and income derived from asset transfers from income taxes.
 Additionally, the Turkish Council of Ministers, with Decree 2011/1854 dated 29 June 2011, determined that withholding tax based on the maturities of lease certificate interest payments is the same as conventional notes.